 This NNN Agreement will be enforced in China.
 In China, arbitration is effective in situations limited to matters concerning money damages.
 In cases involving intellectual property and other intangible assets the Chinese court system is a more effective forum.
 We write our China NNN Agreements to include many provisions that make the overall agreement provide maximum effectiveness within the Chinese court system.
 These provisions would be negated by applying it to a Chinese arbitration setting and this is even more true if the arbitration is in Hong Kong or Singapore or anywhere else outside China.

-4. Why does this NNN Agreement not contain any provisions making clear that we are not entering into a partnership or a Joint Venture with the Chinese side or any provisions making clear that this is the entire written agreement between the parties?
+4. Why does this NNN Agreement not contain make clear that we are not entering into a partnership or a Joint Venture with the Chinese side or that this is the entire written agreement between the parties?

 This agreement does not create a partnership or a joint venture between you and the Chinese side and it is not necessary to state this in the NNN.
 It is a general principle of Chinese law that matters not specifically raised by the terms of the applicable document are not deemed to be inserted into the contract and inserting these common law boilerplate sort of provisions is disfavored in China.
 An “Entire agreement” provision is a common law concept that is both unnecessary and disfavored under Chinese law.
 Along that line, we do not base our China NNN Agreements on the concept of secrecy.
 Our NNN Agreements are instead based on contract principles which allow coverage for even “secrets” that have been revealed and thus are no longer technically secrets — unlike in the West.
 Though this agreement provides that prior disclosed confidential information is covered, the best way to protect yourself if you have already disclosed confidential information is to identify in writing what prior information is confidential so we can also include that in this agreement.